01

 Valencia can be wonderful for families.
 It can also involve rental pressure, school trade-offs, language moments, admin weirdness, and summer heat that makes everyone a little dramatic.
 Both things can be true.

-This is not here to pick your barrio for you.
-It helps you understand the trade-offs early, before a viewing, a school commute or a “perfect” listing quietly starts making decisions on your behalf.
+This is not here to pick your neighborhood for you.
+It helps you understand the trade-offs before a viewing, a school commute, or a perfect listing quietly starts making decisions on your behalf.

 Why this exists